wsseabor/ai-notebook/README.rst

 Starting out:
 =============
+Error is one of the core functionalities in ML models.
+Given target data (output we desire) and model output value (selected by the model), we can calculate the difference or distance between the current output and expected output.
+This measurement is used as feedback which can adjust the way the model works on future runs.

 Error:
     Error value = (target value - output value) Correcting for error: (target + delta(target))x

 Learning Rate:
-    - Modifiable value to parse the signal / noise ratio in numerous iterative refinements
+    Modifiable value to parse the signal / noise ratio in numerous iterative refinements

 Activation Function:
-    -

 Weight:
-    -Each input signal has its associated weight which diminishes or amplifies the given inputs signal that travels to the other nodes
+    Each input signal has its associated weight which diminishes or amplifies the given inputs signal that travels to the other nodes

-    - Multiply each given weight by the output signal from the previous node, sum them, and use that value as the x value in the sigmoid function
+    Multiply each given weight by the output signal from the previous node, sum them, and use that value as the x value in the sigmoid function

 Matrices:
-    - In constrast to singular (scalar) values, matrix values (vectors) described in this context form a 2d array between link weights and input / output values
+    In constrast to singular (scalar) values, matrix values (vectors) described in this context form a 2d array between link weights and input / output values

-    - Having two input nodes...
+    Having two input nodes...

           Matrix 1          Matrix 2
         W 1,1 ; W 2,1        Input 1